ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_cygwin_before_installer.txt

 a) Ensure there is an administrative and at least one normal user on your PC.
 Typically the Administrator user would maintains the cygwin and ESP-r applications.
 If you work as a different user for normal simulation tasks then it is harder to corrupt databases and test models.
 b) Avoid spaces or unprintable characters in user login names.
 c) Ensure you are using a LOCALLE that uses a dot for decimal numbers e.g. USA or UK.
-d) (optional) ESP-r works better if you setup your user account to have a home folder like C:\Joe rather than the typical C:\Documents and Settings\Joe.

-If the computer is part of a domain then there are additional commands needed to create entries in the /etc/passwd file and the /etc/group file.
+d) If the computer is part of a domain then there are additional commands needed to create entries in the /etc/passwd file and the /etc/group file.

-If you are going to take the entire cygwin environment you will need ~2.5GB of disk space.
-If you restrict cygwin to packages needed to develop ESP-r then you will need ~1.6GB of disk space.
-If you take a minimum cygwin that is sufficient to run ESP-r then you will need ~1GB of free space for cygwin.
-You will need ~500 MB for ESP-r and Radiance.
+If you are going to take the entire cygwin environment you will need ~3.0GB of disk space.
+If you restrict cygwin to packages needed to develop ESP-r then you will need ~2.0GB of disk space.
+If you take a minimum cygwin that is sufficient to run ESP-r then you will need ~1.5GB of free space for cygwin.
+You will need ~700 MB for ESP-r and Radiance.

-Point a web browser at <http://www.cygwin.com> and click on the "install cygwin" icon.
-This will download a small setup.exe application (c:\TEMP is a good place to put it) which will be used to download and install cygwin components.
+Point a web browser at <http://www.cygwin.com> and click look for the install options for 32bit or 64bit editions (c:\TEMP is a good place to put it) which will be used to download and install cygwin components.
 This same tool can also be used to update cygwin.

-Once downloaded run the setup.exe and it will ask the following questions:
+Once downloaded run the setup-x86.exe or setup- x86_64.exeand it will ask the following questions:
 a) Where to get cygwin?
 Choose the option "internet" if this if you have a fast connection and will be installing cygwin on one machine.
 Choose the "download" option if you want to install cygwin on more than one machine.
 Choose the "Install from local directory" if you have already downloaded a cygwin distribution or are doing it from a CD.

 b) Where to put it?
 Take the suggestion c:\cygwin and also the default option "all users" and "Unix file type".
 When asked about a "local package directory accept "c:\TEMP" if internet or download, or point to a folder with previously downloaded files if that is the approach you are taking.

-c) For an internet or download install you may have to set an appropriate proxy (In the University of Strathclyde this is: www-cache.strath.ac.uk port 8080)
+c) For an internet or download install you may have to set an appropriate proxy.

 d) Select a download site.

-Once the ftp site has been reached the next task is to select the packages to install.
+Once the download site has been reached the next task is to select the packages to install.
 There are essentially three levels depending on how much disk space you want to allocate to cygwin and ESP-r.
 If disk space is not a problem follow the instructions in section 1.3a.
 If you want cygwin to support compilation of ESP-r the skip section 1.3b.
 If you just want to run ESP-r skip to the section 1.3c.

 Consider what type of window manager you would like to use.
 It is possible to replicate the GNOME or KDE window managers found on Linux computers if you have lots of disk space and a fast computer.
 There is  also a minimal approach that allows for ESP-r to run in graphic mode without a window manager e.g. it just pops-up on the normal screen as an application.

 1.3a If disk space is not a problem - Select all by toggling the "All -> default" to "All -> Install".
 This could take a few moments for this change to take affect.
-It can take 30 minutes to download All and another 30 minutes to install.
+It can take 30 minutes to download All and another 40 minutes to install.

-1.3b Packages for ESP-r development - If you want to be selective and only download what is required to compile and run ESP-r (and save download time and disk space) the following is a useful guide:
+1.3b Packages for ESP-r development - If you want to be selective and only download what is required to compile and run ESP-r (and save download time and disk space) the following is a useful guide however also look at the files cygwin32bit_instld_packages.txt or cygwin64bit_packages_installed.txt:

   Admin:        tick all (i.e. toggle Install)
-  Archive:      tick all
+  Archive:      default plus p7zip zip unzip xz
   Base:         tick all
-  Audio:        optional
+  Audio:        default
-  Database:     optional
+  Database:     default
   Devel:        If you have space toggle to Install.
-If you want to save some space toggle to Install and then go into the list and remove the Qt development files along with Ada compiler and Pascal compiler
-				you will want the gcc4 versions of gcc g++ and gfortran
+                If you want to save some space toggle to default and add gcc4 versions of gcc g++ and gfortran, binutils, file, DDD, gdb, make, subversion

   Doc:          optional but at least get the man pages and xpdf
-  Editors:      at least nedit, vim & midnight commander
+  Editors:      default plus nedit, vim & midnight commander
   Games:        optional
-  Gnome:        optional if all you want is an X11 version of ESP-r otherwise - add the runtime and development versions of atk, gdk-pixbuf, glib2, gtk2-x11-engines, libgnome2, libxslt, libxml2, pango
+  Gnome:        default plus development versions of atk, gdk-pixbuf, glib2, gtk2-x11-engines, libgnome2, libxslt, libxml2, pango

-  Graphics:     tick ImageMagic, ghostscript, jpeg, libpng, opengl,tiff and image libraries
+  Graphics:     default plus ImageMagic, ghostscript, jpeg, libpng, opengl, tiff, netpbm
   KDE:          optional
   Intepretors:  tick expect, gawk, m4, perl
-  Libs:         tick all except guile and tetext
+  Libs:         default plus
   Mail:         optional
   Math:         optional
-  Net:          tick openssh, ping, inetutils, rsync.
+  Net:          default plus openssh, ping, inetutils, rsync, rsh, rsh-server.
-  Perl:         leave at default
+  Perl:         default
-  Publishing:   optional + psutils
+  Publishing:   default plus psutils
   Shells:       pick all
-  System:       pick procps,
+  System:       Install,
-  Text:         pick enscript, groff, gv,less, more, textinfo
+  Text:         default plus enscript, groff, gv,less, more, textinfo
-  Utils:        pick bzip2, clear, cygutils, file, gnupg, keychain, ncurses, patch, time, units
+  Utils:        default plus bzip2, clear, cygutils, file, gnupg, keychain, ncurses, patch, time, units
-  Web:          optional + wget, cadaver, neon
+  Web:          default plus wget, cadaver
-  X11:          typically toggle to Install and then try removing most of the 100dpi fonts and the Qt items and Windowmaker
-                for a minimal X11 install use default + least one window manager (fvfwm is a minimal one) plus everything that starts with xorg and then add Xaw3D, grace, lesstif, transfig and xfig.
+  X11:          default plus fonts, cygutils-x11, xinit, libX11-dev xorg-server xorg-server-devel xorg-server-extra, xterm, Xaw3D, grace, lesstif, transfig and xfig.

  1.3c Packages needed just to run ESP-r: If you want to be selective and only download what is required to RUN ESP-r (and save even more download time and disk space) the following is a useful guide: